plone/volto/docs/source/configuration/validation.md

 ### Per behavior and field name validator

-These validators are applied depending on the behavior (usually coming from a content type definition) in combination of the name of the field.
+These validators are applied depending on the behavior (usually coming from a content type definition) in combination with the name of the field.

 ```ts
 config.registerComponent({